 Greer Gilman was a Guest of Honor at Readercon 20.
-Her Cloud & Ashes: Three Winter’s Tales (Small Beer Press, 2009; reprinted in trade paper, 2015) won a Tiptree Award in 2010, and was a Mythopoeic finalist.
-“Jack Daw's Pack,” the first of the tales, was a 2000 Nebula novelette finalist; the second, “A Crowd of Bone," a 2003 World Fantasy novella winner.
-Unleaving, a novel-length story, completed the triptych.
-All three are set in the Northern mythscape of her first novel Moonwise (Roc, 1991; reprinted in hardcover Prime, 2005), itself a Tiptree and Mythopoeic finalist and a Crawford winner, and nominated by David G. Hartwell at Readercon 18 as the single novel most emblematic of Readercon.
+Her book Cloud & Ashes: Three Winter’s Tales (Small Beer Press, 2009) won a 2010 Tiptree Award and was a Mythopoeic finalist.
+“Jack Daw's Pack,” the first of the tales, was a 2000 Nebula Award novelette finalist; the second, “A Crowd of Bone,” won the 2003 World Fantasy Award for best novella.
+Unleaving completed the triptych.
+Her first mythic fantasy, Moonwise (Roc, 1991; Prime, 2005), a Tiptree and Mythopoeic finalist and a Crawford winner, was nominated by David G. Hartwell as the single novel most emblematic of Readercon.

-Ms. Gilman has also been a Guest of Honor at the International Conference on the Fantastic in the Arts (2008) and at the Wichita Literary Festival (2009), and was a guest speaker at the Art/Sci'98 Symposium held at the Cooper Union in New York.
-She was a John W. Campbell finalist for 1992.
+Gilman has also been a guest of honor at the International Conference on the Fantastic in the Arts (2008).
+She was a John W. Campbell Award finalist in 1992.

 A retired Harvard librarian, she lives in Cambridge, Massachusetts.
 She likes to quip that she does everything James Joyce ever did, only backward and in high heels.